 I didn’t end up climbing Mount Fuji and seeing that famous sunrise for myself — but I was stunned, again and again, by the sheer quality of the light in Japan.
 Maybe it was the lack of significant air pollution, maybe it was good timing on my part, maybe my mind has just become more attuned to light as I’ve gotten more into photography — but I can’t deny that Japan has some of the most consistently outstanding light I’ve ever seen.

 I couldn’t think of a better way to commence my posts about Japan than with my favorite pictures of this unforgettable light.

 Shibuya Crossing is arguably the most famous traffic crossing in the world.
 Hundreds of people cross half a dozen enormous crosswalks whenever the light turns green.
 How many people does that total by the end of the day?
 Tens of thousands?
 (And yes, cars do pass there, too!)

-Getting to Shibuya just in time for sunset gave us a beautiful pink and purple backdrop for the silver buildings against the frenetic crossing.
+Getting to Shibuya just in time for sunset gave me a beautiful pink and purple backdrop for the silver buildings against the frenetic crossing.

 Yasaka Shrine, Kyoto

 Yasaka Shrine was one of my favorite places to visit in Kyoto.
 It had a variety of temples and shrines, it was conveniently located in Gion, it had a mix of tourists and worshipers coming to pray, and unlike most places in Kyoto, it was free to visit.

 Now — look at that picture.
 That bridge is naturally gray.
 Though this photo is edited and retouched — as all my photos are — it’s true that the evening light turned that gray bridge bright red.
 Those aren’t red leaves on the trees, nor is that swan naturally red — the light was just that good.